-The adoption of by-laws shall require a simple majority vote of the total Faculty Senate.
+The adoption of by-laws shall require a simple majority vote of the total Academic Senate.

 ARTICLE XI: RATIFICATION AND ADOPTION

-This Faculty Senate constitution shall be adopted upon approval of a two-thirds vote of the total Electorate.
+This Academic Senate constitution shall be adopted upon approval of a two-thirds vote of the total Electorate.

 The constitution was ratified by the board in 1964.
 Any subsequent changes or amendments will be presented to the Governing Board as an information item but will not require board action; see Section 53206 (a) (b)*.